 I drop your lowest exam grade.
-This means that the cumulative final exam is technically optional.
+This means that if you are satisfied with your 3 unit exams, you may omit the cumulative final.
+Alternatively, the cumulative final can serve to replace a low test grade.
 Please prepare well and do not wait until the last minute to start an exam, as technological issues can occur.
 I tend to release exam grades within 7 days after the exam window closes.
 If you have questions, please use the discussion board.